srivatssan/visualizing-Graph-poc/README.md

 **🛡️ License**

-This project is proprietary and intended for internal enterprise use.
-Please contact the author for licensing options.
+This project is free for anyone to use.

 **📣 Citation / Credit**